Facts for You

 In his victory speech at West Palm Beach Convention Center in Florida, Trump acknowledged a “magnificent victory for the American people” and promised “the golden age of America”, made possible by his “unprecedented and powerful mandate.”
 On a positive note, he said it was “time to put the divisions of the past four years behind us.”

 Interesting times lie ahead.
-Trump’s transactional style of government; his promise of corporate tax cuts, tariffs on imported goods, and financial deregulation to boost the American economy; his desire to strengthen the nation’s southern borders against continued arrivals of Central Americans; his threat of mass deportations of illegal migrants; his zeal for fracking and drilling for oil; and his anti-abortion and pro-gun stance have all proved to be vote-winners in a bitterly fought campaign marred by undignified personal attacks on both sides.
+Trump’s transactional style of government; his promise of corporate tax cuts, tariffs on imported goods, and financial deregulation to boost the American economy; his desire to strengthen the nation’s southern borders against continued arrivals of Central Americans; his threat of mass deportations of illegal migrants; his zeal for fracking and drilling for oil, or “liquid gold”; and his anti-abortion and pro-gun stance have all proved to be vote-winners in a bitterly fought campaign marred by undignified personal attacks on both sides.
 On 6 November, stock markets responded favourably to Trump’s economic plans, which include appointing Elon Musk to head a government efficiency commission, as the Dow Jones Industrial Average, S& P 500, and Nasdaq Composite index reached record highs.
 The dollar index, bank shares, and 10-year Treasury yields also rose, while bond prices fell.
 Shares in Trump Media and Tesla also benefited from Trump’s victory.

 Donald Trump is in an unassailable position as he enters the White House with the legislative backing of a Senate majority and the strong likelihood of a majority in the House of Representatives, alongside the judicial support of a Supreme Court with a 6-3 conservative majority.
 He will further consolidate his position with an assuredly loyal White House staff, having learnt from any mistakes in his first term.
 In a deeply polarised America-a battleground of multiple ‘culture wars’-national regeneration will, however, require an emphatic reassertion of Abraham Lincoln’s statement that “a nation divided against itself cannot stand.”
 The Trump inauguration is scheduled for 20 January 2025, when a turbo-charged new administration will take over from its soon-to-be predecessor.